Holographic DC SQUID in the presence of dark matter: Introduction

-The holographic model of a Josephson junction array was considered in \cite{kir11}, where a model was proposed in the background of multi-supergravity theories on products of distinct asymptotically AdS spacetimes coupled by mixed boundary conditions.
-Among all it was found that the Cooper-pair condensates were described by a discretized Schr\"odinger-like equation.
-In a continuum limit the relation in question became a generalized Gross-Pitajevski equation, known from the long-wavelength description of superfluids.
+The holographic model of Josephson junction was also paid attention to.
+In \cite{hor11} a gravitational dual of S-N-S junction was constructed and the calculations on the gravity side reproduced the standard relation between the current across the junction and the phase difference of the considered condensate.
+In the probe limit, Maxwell field coupled to complex scalar one, was examined in the background of AdS-Schwarzschild black brane.
+The Josephson junction array was considered in \cite{kir11}, where a model was proposed in the background of multi-supergravity theories on products of distinct asymptotically AdS spacetimes coupled by mixed boundary conditions.
+Among all it was found that the Cooper-pair condensates were described by a discretised Schr\"odinger-like equation.
+In a continuum limit the relation in question became a generalised Gross-Pitajevski equation, known from the long-wavelength description of superfluids.

 A holographic model of S-I-S junction constructed by examining a complex scalar field coupled to Maxwell one, in the background of four-dimensional AdS soliton was examined in \cite{wan12}.
 The dependence of the maximal current on the dimension of the condensate operator and the width of the junction were presented.
 On the other hand, a holographic configuration including a chiral time-reversal breaking superconductors in $(2+1)$-dimensions was discussed in \cite{roz14}, where the ansatz for $p_x+ip_y$ superconductors \cite{rob08} was implemented.
 Such kind of superconductor is believed to support topologically protected gapless Majorana-Weyl edge modes.
-On the other hand, the model with two coupled vector fields, was also implemented in a generalization of p-wave superconductivity, for the holographic model of ferromagnetic superconductivity \cite{amo14}.
+On the other hand, the model with two coupled vector fields, was also implemented in a generalisation of p-wave superconductivity, for the holographic model of ferromagnetic superconductivity \cite{amo14}.

 The construction of a Josephson junction in non-relativistic case with a Lifshitz geometry as the dual gravity was discussed in \cite{li14}, where the effect of the Lifshitz scaling was elaborated.
 Among all the standard sinusoidal relation between the current and phase difference was revealed for various values of scaling.
 The relation featuring exponential decreasing between condensate operator and the width of the weak link, as well as, the relation connected the critical current with the width were found.